Lettings Terms of Business.

 In addition to one month’s rent in advance, you will be required to pay a Deposit equivalent to one month’s rent plus £100 (or more if required by the Landlord).

-Throughout the tenancy there are ongoing costs that must be covered on top of the rent.
+Throughout the tenancy there may be ongoing costs that will be incurred:

 These will include (although other costs may also apply):